appsmithorg/appsmith-docs/website/docs/workflows/concepts/workflows.md

 <!-- vale on -->

-Appsmith Workflows offer a comprehensive solution for automating tasks and orchestrating processes within your applications.
-They redefine workflow management by seamlessly integrating code-based and node-based systems, and enable you to automate repetitive tasks, orchestrate complex workflows, and integrate with external services.
+Appsmith Workflows provide a solution for automating tasks and orchestrating processes within your applications.
+They enable workflow management by integrating code-based and node-based systems, allowing you to automate repetitive tasks, manage complex workflows, and integrate with external services.

-Workflows serve as entities created at the workspace level, offering a flexible and intuitive solution for building automation into your applications.
-The workflow process in Appsmith involves key steps as shown below:
+Workflows are entities created within the workspace, offering an easy way to integrate automation into applications present within the same workspace.
+Below are the key steps involved in the workflow process:

 <ZoomImage
   src="/img/appsmith-workflow-concept.svg"